BEFORE YOU GO...

-As mentioned in Section 7(10) of the Act “A financial institution or designated non-financial business and profession which fails to comply with the provisions of subsections (1) and (2) of this section commits an offence and is liable on conviction to a fine of N1m for each day during which the offence continues.” in addition to this, in the light of The Money Laundering Act 2022, the financial firms and designated non-financial businesses are required to report to the Special Control Unit, established to monitor transaction within and outside the country, about any suspicious activities within 24 hours submitted via a written report.
+As mentioned in Section 7(10) of the Act “A financial institution or designated non-financial business and profession which fails to comply with the provisions of subsections (1) and (2) of this section commits an offense and is liable on conviction to a fine of N1m for each day during which the offense continues.” in addition to this, in the light of The Money Laundering Act 2022, the financial firms and designated non-financial businesses are required to report to the Special Control Unit, established to monitor transaction within and outside the country, about any suspicious activities within 24 hours submitted via a written report.

 Philippines: Banks Reminded to Closely Monitor and Report Suspicious Transactions

-The Philippines are making efforts to step out of the FATF’s grey list and the Bangko Sentral ng Pilipinas (BSP) reminds financial firms to monitor and report suspicious activities related to money laundering, terrorist financing and other financial crimes.
+The Philippines are making efforts to step out of the FATF’s gray list and the Bangko Sentral ng Pilipinas (BSP) reminds financial firms to monitor and report suspicious activities related to money laundering, terrorist financing and other financial crimes.
 In addition to this, the Deputy Governor of BSP, Chuchi Fonacier, said that financial firms operating in-country must submit proper suspicious transaction reports with links to tax crimes, particularly the ones with a tax deficit exceeding P25 million and not complying with the National Internal Revenue Code of 1997.

-In addition to this, Fonacier said that BSP-supervised financial institutions (BSFIs) must include the suggested tax-related phrases in the narrative STRs with links to financial crimes or predicate offences like fraud, violation, corruption, and intellectual property.
+In addition to this, Fonacier said that BSP-supervised financial institutions (BSFIs) must include the suggested tax-related phrases in the narrative STRs with links to financial crimes or predicate offenses like fraud, violation, corruption, and intellectual property.

 Chuchi said, “BSFIs are reminded to conduct commensurate measures and consider the results of the above reports in their institutional risk assessment as well as risk profiling of the real estate sector, to improve their overall anti-money laundering/counter-terrorism and proliferation financing framework.”